-Source name: MEIN - Mentoring with Experts and international Networking with the resulting implications for mentoring programs in science.

-Link: https://www.uni-konstanz.de/gleichstellungsreferat/gleichstellung/angebote-und-ausschreibungen/mentoringprogramme/mein/ https://www.uni-konstanz.de/typo3temp/ secure_downloads/92894/0/45760da4077c8e8ebd2eb5f302bba4c47e832a8c/Call_for_MEiN_2020_II.pdf https://www.uni-konstanz.de/typo3temp/ secure_downloads/92894/0/45760da4077c8e8ebd2eb5f302bba4c47e832a8c/MEiN_Infoblatt_2020_II.pdf MEiN is a mentoring program designed to encourage female doctoral students to develop an academic career by gaining international experience, extending her professional network at an early stage of career and mentoring with renowned researchers and accompanying workshops.
+MEiN is a mentoring program designed to encourage female doctoral students to develop an academic career by gaining international experience, extending her professional network at an early stage of career and mentoring with renowned researchers and accompanying workshops.

+Please also report any other interesting information of relevance to the project

 The program is open for female doctoral students of the University of Konstanz working in the Faculty of Sciences.